PerfectlySoft/PerfectDocs/guide/cors.md

 // (even if configured with *)
 Access-Control-Allow-Origin: http://www.test-cors.org

-// If the server wishes cookies to be sent along with requeusts,
+// If the server wishes cookies to be sent along with requests,
 // this should return true
 Access-Control-Allow-Credentials: true